D-a-rt/d-art.fixed-price/ligo/d-art.fa2-editions/README.md

 ``paused_minting`` : Boolean blocking access to the minting entrypoint

-``minters_manager`` : Contract holding the list of minters allowed to mint on this contract (serie-factory contract) - the concern contract should have a `is_minter` view taking as param an address.
+``minters_manager`` : Contract holding the list of minters allowed to mint on this contract (permission-manager contract) - the concern contract should have a `is_minter` view taking as param an address.

 ## Entrypoints